tsipkens/atems/README.md

 #### Segmentation

-Finally, the user can use the `agg.seg_carboseg` function in a similar fashion to the other segmentation approaches.
+Finally, the user can use the `agg.seg_carboseg(...)` function in a similar fashion to the other segmentation approaches.

 ### + Otsu thresholding: seg_otsu_rb\*

 These automated methods apply Otsu thresholding followed by a rolling ball transformation.
 Two versions of this function are included.

-**1.** The `agg.seg_otsu_rb_orig` function remains more true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
+**1.** The `agg.seg_otsu_rb_orig(...)` function remains more true to the original code of [Dastanpour et al. (2016)][dastanpour2016].
 For the sample images, this results in the following segmentations.

 ![rb_orig](docs/otsu_rb_orig.png)

 Aggregates are often broken apart, which may be insufficient in itself.
-This implementation can be complimented with `agg.seg_slider`, described below, to fill in the gaps between the aggregates and add missing aggregates.
+This implementation can be complimented with `agg.seg_slider(...)`, described below, to fill in the gaps between the aggregates and add missing aggregates.

-**2.** Stemming from the deficiencies of the above function, the `agg.seg_otsu_rb` function updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract` function, and (*iii*) adding a bilateral denoising step.
+**2.** Stemming from the deficiencies of the above function, the `agg.seg_otsu_rb(...)` function updates the above implementation by (*i*) not immediately removing boundary aggregates, (*ii*) adding a background subtraction step using the `agg.bg_subtract(...)` function, and (*iii*) adding a bilateral denoising step.
 This results in the following segmentations.

 ![otsu_rb](docs/otsu_rb.png)